josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/announcing-hondo.md

 Almost two years later, I don't feel monetizing a game is either valuable or necessary.
 I've realized that building things with code is, for me, the point in itself.
 I love to make things, and I love when people get some benefit out of those projects.

 I kept my [Ko-Fi link](https://ko-fi.com/collinsworth) in the game, but it's really more about having a way for folks to say thanks than it is the money itself.
 I don't need the $3 (though I appreciate it); the meaningful part to me is that people took a moment out of their day to let me know the project meant something to them.

+By the way, [here's the GitHub repo](https://github.com/josh-collinsworth/hondo) if you'd like to take a look for yourself.

 ## Gameplay explorations